myckhel/use-redux-states/website/docs/apis/set-config.md

 title: setConfig()
 ---

-function to configure the `use-redux-state-hook`.
+function to configure the `use-redux-states`.

 ## `config objects`